Sustainability - Professional Ethics

 What are the ethical standards for sustainability?

-Currently, there are no specific ethical standards for sustainability reporting and sustainability assurance.
+Currently, there are no specific ethical standards for sustainability reporting and sustainability assurance in Canada.
 The CPA Code of Professional Conduct (“CPA Code”) applies to all CPAs no matter what professional services they offer.
 For example, CPAs providing sustainability assurance services would apply the existing independence rules for assurance engagements along with the fundamental principles.

-On the international stage, the International Ethics Standards Board for Accountants (“IESBA”) has issued two exposure drafts.
-One of which is the Proposed International Standards for Sustainability Assurance (“IESSA”).
-The effective date of the final standards is expected to be December 2024.
-Go to “Learn more – Proposed IESSA” section below for more information.
+On the international stage, in December 2024 the International Ethics Standards Board for Accountants (“IESBA”) approved the new International Ethics Standards for Sustainability Assurance (“IESSA”).
+The effective date of the final standards is expected to be December 2026 with early adoption permitted.
+Go to “Learn more – IESSA” section below for more information.

 What is greenwashing and what are the ethical obligations of a CPA?